Rhinoplasty Seattle Washington – Nose Job Surgery Seattle WA

-At our medical center, Dr. Portuese performs closed technique rhinoplasty, whereby all incisions are made within the nose.
+At our medical center in Seattle, our facial surgeons perform closed technique rhinoplasty, whereby all incisions are made within the nose.
 An open rhinoplasty requires an incision across the columella, while a closed rhinoplasty does not.
-The closed rhinoplasty method permits Dr. Portuese’s patients to recover without any packing in their nose, less swelling and edema with an overall shorter recovery time.
+The closed rhinoplasty method permits recovery without any packing in their nose, less swelling and edema with an overall shorter recovery time.
 Specific surgical techniques performed will depend upon each patients concern.

-Dorsal humps, a wide nose or nasal tip will require cartilage removal.
-If a nose is crooked, fractured or broken, the nasal bones will need to be reset.
-Individuals who wish to heighten their nasal bridge and profile may require a cartilage graft or Silastic implant.
-For patients who feel their nose is too large and projecting, a reduction in the projection will be done and in some cases a chin implant is placed for a retrusive chin.
-Often times a chin implant de-emphasizes an over projected nose by creating balance with the patients other facial features.
+Dorsal humps, a wide nose or tip will require cartilage removal.
+If a nose is crooked, fractured or broken, the bones will need to be reset.
+Individuals who wish to heighten their bridge and profile may require a cartilage graft or Silastic implant.
+For those who feel their nose is too large and projecting, a reduction in the projection will be done and in some cases a chin implant is placed for a retrusive chin.
+Often times a chin implant de-emphasizes an over projected nose by creating balance with other facial features.